Ji-hwan Bae: New York Mets

+On November 6, 2025, Bae was claimed off waivers by the New York Mets.
+He cleared waivers and was sent outright to the Triple-A Syracuse Mets on January 8, 2026.
+Bae made 91 appearances for Syracuse, slashing .257/.360/.368 with five home runs, 32 RBI, and 36 stolen bases.
+He was released by the Mets organization on August 4.

+Milwaukee Brewers

+On August 9, 2026, Bae signed a minor league contract with the Milwaukee Brewers; Milwaukee subsequently selected his contract and added him to their active roster.
+In four appearances for the Brewers, he went 1–for–2 (.500) with one stolen base.
+Bae was designated for assignment by Milwaukee on August 15.
+He cleared waivers and was assigned outright to the Triple–A Nashville Sounds on August 19.

 Personal life

 Born in July 1999, Bae attended Kyeongbuk High School in Daegu.
 He grew up as a fan of South Korean professional baseball, and began watching Major League Baseball when fellow South Korea native Shin-Soo Choo joined the Cleveland Indians.
 Bae soon became a fan of Hyun-jin Ryu, Jung-ho Kang, and Jose Altuve.

 Assault conviction

 In May 2018, Bae was accused of slapping, choking, and kicking his ex-girlfriend in 2017 on New Year's Eve, when he was 18 years old.
 In October 2018, he was convicted of assault in court in Daegu and required to pay a fine of ₩2 million.
 In April 2019, Major League Baseball suspended Bae without pay for 30 games because of the incident.